 As I say, the real reason the left wants the courts because they can't win legislatively.

-We now come to a nominee about whom we don't know anything.
+Ergo, we now come to a nominee about whom we don't know anything.

-And so there's a oh 20-30 years is a long time to work for something.
+And so there's a, oh, 20, 30 years is a long time to work for something.

 Harriet Myers was a leader in an unsuccessful fight to get the nation's largest lawyers group to reconsider its pro-abortion rights stance.